Cyprus immigration requirements in 2024. A complete guide for expatriates.

-The investor (and spouse) must prove an annual income of a minimum of €50,000, plus an additional income of €15,000 for a dependant spouse and €10,000 for each dependent minor child (this information is updated according the new criteria of June 2023).
+The investor and their spouse must prove an annual income of a minimum of €50,000, plus an additional payment of €15,000 is required for a dependent spouse and €10,000 for each dependent minor child.

 The income can include salaries, pensions, dividends, fixed deposits, and rents.